mayur-oci/OciLogExporter/README.md

     Please read the api section for details.

 ## APIs
-   We will explain apis with examples
+   We will explain apis with examples.
 ### API to submit job for log export
 #### Request Curl
 ```
 curl --location --request POST '<HostIP>/export/' \